Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2-React-Core-Concepts/lesson-2-React-Core-Concepts.md

 2. Follow all instructions and coding step-by-step.
 3. Create all files and folders for the Greeting App.
 4. Complete all coding as demonstrated in all files.
-5. Zip `L02ReactHandsOnPractice1` Folder
+5. Zip `L02ReactHandsOnPProject1` Folder
 6. Attach the zipped folder below where indicated for submission.

 ## Project Setup

-You wget an introduction to 'Create React App' in the next section as a great way to build new React projects.
+You get an introduction to 'Create React App' in the next section as a great way to build new React projects.
 For now, keep things simple and familiar by using 'Parcel JS' to set up your project to bundle and run your React code for these examples.

 ### Configure Parcel JS

-1. Create a new folder in your
+1. Create a new folder in your `FEFReact`.

-- `FEFReact`.
+:writing_hand:

-- `mkdir FEFReact/L02HandsOnPractice1`
+- `mkdir FEFReact/L02HandsOnProject1`

  2. and open it in VS Code.
 Navigate to the terminal and let’s initialize our new project:

+:writing_hand:

  - `cd L02HandsOnPractice1`